Arkansas Administrative Code

 4. No individual shall be permitted to engage in the practice of architecture or landscape architecture or utilize the title "registered interior designer" if, in the board's judgment, such individual's professional competence is substantially impaired by physical or mental disabilities.

-B. Conflicts ot Interest
+B. Conflicts of Interest

 1. A registered architect, landscape architect, or registered interior designer shall not accept compensation for services from more than one party on a project unless the circumstances are fully disclosed and agreed to by all interested parties.
 The disclosure and agreement shall be in writing.

 2. The architect, landscape architect, or registered interior designer shall fully disclose in writing to the architect's, landscape architect's, or registered interior designer's employer or client any business association or direct or indirect financial interest that could influence the architect's, landscape architect's, or registered interior designer's judgment or decisions in connection with his or her services.
-Should the ennployer or client object to such association or financial interests, the architect, landscape architect, or registered interior designer shall either terminate such association or interests or offer to give up the commission or employment.
+Should the employer or client object to such association or financial interests, the architect, landscape architect, or registered interior designer shall either terminate such association or interests or offer to give up the commission or employment.

 3. An architect, landscape architect, or registered interior designer shall not solicit or accept compensation in return for specifying or endorsing products and materials.